How your credit score can impact your Home Loan application

 - Your Savings.
 Lenders can help you work out how much you can borrow based on the amount you have saved.
 Based on the types of property you can afford, you can make an informed decision on whether you are ready for a purchase now, or should save more or adjust your expectations.

-What’s the minimum score needed to get a home loan?
+What's the minimum credit score needed to get a home loan?

-It’s difficult to say what with any certainty what minimum credit score is needed to get a home loan in Australia, largely because most lenders don’t publish their credit criteria.
+It’s difficult to say what with any certainty what minimum credit score is needed to get a home loan in Australia, because most lenders don’t publish their credit criteria.
 As a result, the credit score needed for a home loan can differ depending on who you apply to.
-Many will use different formulas to calculate whether you are eligible for a loan.
+Lenders use different formulas to calculate whether you are eligible for a loan.
 However, as a rough guide, take a look at these benchmarks, based upon an Experian score and then check your own credit score here to find out where you sit.

 - Below 625.
 If your score falls below 625, you might not have a high enough credit score to qualify for a home loan.
 Most people with a credit rating of less than 625 would likely need to look for an unsecured loan from a second tier lender.

 - 625 to 699.
-You probably have some negative credit history, but your current income and financial situation are relatively healthy.
+You probably have some negative aspects in your credit history, but your current income and financial situation are relatively healthy.
 Mortgage lenders may see you as being a greater risk, so you could have trouble finding a mortgage with a low interest rate and may be required to have a larger deposit.
 Finding an unsecured personal loan from a first tier lender may also be more difficult.